dmachinewhisperer/wireless_localization2/README.md

 Server:
 - Target Board: Any single-board-computer with wireless communication capabilities.(General purpose computers will do)
-- Development Board: Rapsberry Pi-4
+- Development Board: Raspberry-Pi 3A+ model
 - Development Environment: vanilla python

 ## Layout of the Repository